kuerbis/Term-Choose-p6/README.md

 ### clear-screen

-0 - off (default)
+0 - off

-1 - clears the screen before printing the choices
+1 - clears the screen before printing the choices (default)

-2 - use the alternate screen
+Setting clear-screen to 2 is no longer valid.
+See option [save-screen](#save-screen) instead.

 ### color